Carolyn Beaumont is a GP, and an experienced Australian prescriber of nicotine e-liquid.

 Consults are reasonably priced at $125 for a 12-month supply (written as a 3-month supply, with 3 repeats).

-I will call you for the 20 minute phone consultation.
-I aim to keep to your scheduled time, but sometimes delays occur.
+Carolyn will call you for the phone consultation.
+She aims to keep to your scheduled time, but sometimes delays occur.
 Please be patient, and wait for a ‘no caller ID’ call.

 We will discuss your medical and smoking history, cessation attempts, experience with nicotine vaping, and smoking cessation goals.

-If clinically appropriate, I will provide a 6-month script which is emailed to you immediately.
+If clinically appropriate, a script is emailed to you immediately.